Is this you or someone you love or care for?

 Some patients with severe knee pain during rotational movements of the hips or ankles, pelvic pain from a pelvic fracture and scar tissue around the groin area from hernia surgery have reported discomfort from performing the exercises in this course.

-Patients with surgical wounds, cellulitis or weeping skin from edema are advised to talk to hold off on performing this foo therapy exercise program until cleared by their physician.
+Patients with surgical wounds, cellulitis or weeping skin from edema are advised to be cleared by their physician before performing this foot therapy exercise program.

 The results of this program vary between individuals and are not guaranteed.
 Be sure to seek medical advice from your doctor before starting any new exercise program.